AndrewTweddle/GoogleCodeJam/readme.md

   * attempt number (small attempts only, defaulting to zero) It generates input and output file names from these arguments and calls the appropriate solution.
 If applicable, it also copies a snapshot of the ProblemX.scala source file to the data folder for easy uploading.

+Additionally, if called with no arguments, then there is an option to enter the problem.
+If there are zero or one arguments, then the inputs will be read from the standard input stream.
+In both cases the results will be written to the standard output stream.

+This gives greater flexibility for participating in other coding competitions, such as CodeForces, which use the standard input and output streams.

+# A sample problem file

+A sample problem file can be found [here](https://github.com/AndrewTweddle/GoogleCodeJam/blob/master/Practice/2016/1B/src/main/scala/ProblemB.scala#L1-L41).

 # Future work